- Art Education

 Dr. Susan Foister (National Gallery, London), Prof. Dr. Manfred Sellink (Koninklijk Museum voor Schone Kunsten Antwerp), Dr. Thomas Schauerte (Museen der Stadt Aschaffenburg), Prof. Dr. Jan van der Stock (Katholieke Universiteit te Leuven), Dr. Joris van Grieken (KBR Brussels), Till-Holger Borchert (Musea Bruges), Prof. Dr. Arnold Nesselrath (Humboldt University Berlin), Dr. Daniel Hess (Germanisches Nationalmuseum Nuremberg), Dr. Giulia Bartrum (British Museum London), Dr. Christof Metzger (Albertina Vienna), Prof. Dr. Dagmar Eichberger (University of Heidelberg) and Dr. Dagmar Preising, Sarvenaz Ayooghi and Peter van den Brink (all Suermondt Ludwig Museum Aachen).

 A catalogue with approx. 300 pages and 250 colour illustrations will be published for the exhibition.
 In 24 essays, the current state of research on Dürer's journey to the Netherlands and on his two earlier journeys to Italy (one section of the exhibition in London) will be presented.
-The German version will be published by Hirmer Verlag; the English version by National Gallery Publications.

 The exhibition is being curated in Aachen by Peter van den Brink, Director of the Suermondt Ludwig Museum, and his team Sarvenaz Ayooghi, Wibke Birth and Dr. Dagmar Preising.